How To Get a Private Investigator License in Ohio

 General Licensing Requirements

-Visit the website for specific licensing information, application forms, insurance requirements, fees, and special licensing requirements.
+Visit the website for specific licensing information, application forms, insurance, fees, and special licensing requirements.
 Click on the link titled “How to Apply for a License” on the left navigation.
 There, you will find the latest steps you must complete to apply.

 View the document Private Investigator Security Guard Services Laws and Rules document.
 Also, refer to the License Reference Guide for more information about the licensing process.